hivan001/Google-Data-Analytics-Project/README.md

 ## How to View This Project
 1. Read the remainder of this "README" file for a summary of the task and analysis
 2. View the SQL code used in the analysis above by clicking on the files titled "google_data_daily_activity_script.sql" and "google_data_weight_info_scriptsql.sql"
-3. View the visualization of the data by clicking on this link file:///C:/Users/holgu/OneDrive/Documents/Google%20Data%20Cert/Portfolio%20Project/Data_visualization.html
+3. View the visualization of the data by navigating to the workbook stored on Tableau Public https://public.tableau.com/views/PortfolioProject-GoogleDataAnalyticsProject/ActivityIntensity?:language=en-US&:display_count=n&:origin=viz_share_link